Skip to content

 The China connection.
 The chemical precursors used to manufacture fentanyl are primarily produced in China by chemical companies that operate in a regulatory gray area.
 Chinese producers ship these precursors — often disguised as industrial chemicals or pharmaceutical ingredients — to Mexican cartel laboratories, which synthesize the finished fentanyl and press it into counterfeit pills or package it as powder.
 The Sinaloa Cartel and the Jalisco New Generation Cartel have become the primary manufacturers and traffickers of fentanyl entering the United States.

 How it crosses the border.
 Contrary to common political framing, the majority of fentanyl entering the United States is smuggled through legal ports of entry — not through unmanned sections of the border.
 It comes hidden in vehicles (in doors, gas tanks, tires, and cargo), in packages shipped through the mail system, and carried by individuals crossing legally.
-This means that border wall construction, while politically significant, is not the primary interdiction solution — advanced scanning technology at ports of entry is.
+This means that border-wall construction, while politically significant, is not the primary interdiction solution — advanced scanning technology at ports of entry is.

 Why detection is so hard.
 Current scanning technology at ports of entry can detect many substances, but fentanyl’s extreme potency means even small quantities that evade detection are enough to produce thousands of lethal doses.
 A single kilogram of fentanyl contains approximately 500,000 potentially lethal doses.
 CBP agents at ports of entry are under-resourced and under-equipped relative to the scale of the problem.